Mayor of Invercargill: History

 Invercargill was first proclaimed a municipality on 28 June 1871.
 On 26 August of that year, the first mayoral elections were held, and William Wood was elected as first mayor, defeating J.W.
 Mitchell by 191 to 140 votes.
 Unlike other municipalities, the mayor has always been elected "at large" (i.e., by the public), rather than (as for example in Christchurch) the councillors choosing one of their group.

 Originally, mayoral elections were held on an annual basis.
 From 1915, mayors were elected for a two-year term; and, as of 1935, the mayoral term was extended to three years.
 There is an election in 2022.

 When David Roche resigned the mayoralty in 1887, council appointed Aaron Blacke as mayor until an extraordinary election could be held.
 This was not done in strict accordance with the law, and Blacke is not included in official lists of Mayors of Invercargill.

-Greater Invercargill was created on 10 January 1910 during Charles Steven Longuet's reign.
+Greater Invercargill was created on 10 January 1910 during Charles Stephen Longuet's reign.
 Longuet was succeeded by William Ott, who was twice elected unopposed and did not seek re-election in 1912.

 Invercargill was proclaimed a city on 1 March 1930 during John D. Campbell's mayoralty.

 There has been one female mayor so far – Eve Poole.
 A library building is named after Poole.
 She died in office in 1992.
 Tim Shadbolt ran in the resulting by-election and was elected.
 Shadbolt's 2010 election win was his 8th mayoral term and this made him longest-serving mayor in New Zealand (6 terms served in Invercargill).